 Application Review Process

-The tax authorities will review your application.
+The FTA will review your application.
 They check if all info is correct and complete.

 Receiving Tax Registration Number

-After verification, you'll get your corporate tax registration number.
+After verification, you'll get your corporate tax registration number (TRN).
 This confirms you meet UAE's corporate tax rules.

 Post-Registration Requirements and Compliance

 After registering for corporate tax, it's key to know and follow post-registration rules.
 As a registered company, you must meet certain requirements.
-This helps avoid penalties and keeps you in good standing with UAE tax authorities.
+This helps avoid penalties and keeps you in good standing with the FTA.

 Filing Deadlines and Periods

 It's important to know when to file your corporate tax returns.
-The UAE tax authorities set specific times for annual returns and tax payments.
+The FTA sets specific times for annual returns and tax payments.

 Annual Return Submission Timeline

-Your annual return must be in within nine months after your financial year ends.
+Your annual return for corporate tax filing must be in within nine months after your financial year ends.
+Each tax period must be carefully tracked to ensure timely submission.

 Payment Schedules

 Tax payments are due at the end of your financial year.
-Plan ahead to avoid late payment fines.
+Plan ahead to avoid late payment fines and administrative penalties.

 Record-Keeping Requirements